petermikitsh/more-advanced-streams/README.md

 You want to start displaying data **before** the full response body is available.
 How do you do it?
 With `JSONStream` and `readable-stream`!

-To put a reasonable amount of content in the DOM, only the first 100 results are displayed.
+To put a reasonable amount of content in the DOM, only the first 50 results are displayed.

+This solution is tested and working in:

+- Windows 8, IE 11
+- Mac OS, Safari
+- Mac OS, Firefox
+- Mac OS, Chrome

 ## Getting Started